-Memphis has the most unaffordable energy of any major city in the nation.
+Memphis has the most unaffordable energy of any major metro area in the nation.

 You may have heard about the energy affordability crisis in Memphis.
 Perhaps the most authoritative resource on energy affordability in Memphis is the 2016 report, Lifting the High Energy Burden in America’s Largest Cities, from the American Council for an Energy Efficient Economy (ACEEE).
 This report examined the 48 largest metro areas in the country and how much people pay for energy (electric, gas, and/or other heating fuel) in relation to household income.

 ACEEE found that of these major metro areas, Memphians pay the highest percentage of their incomes for energy in the nation: 6.2% on average.
 For context, the typical threshold for energy costs to be considered unaffordable is above 6% of household income spent on energy, while the report found that the average cost to households in major metro areas nationwide is 3.5% of income.